rust-lang/rfcs/text/0000-simple-postfix-macros.md

 intentionally leaves specification of such means to future RFCs, for future development and experimentation.

+Macros have historically not interacted with the type system, while method calls (`expr.method()`) do type-based dispatch based on the type or trait of the expression.
+In introducing postfix macros that look similar to method calls, this proposal does not attempt to introduce type-based dispatch of macros at the same time; an invocation `expr.m!()` does not in any way depend on the type of `expr` (though the expansion of the macro may have expectations about that type that the compiler will still enforce).
+A future RFC may introduce type-based dispatch for postfix macros; however, any such future RFC seems likely to still provide a means of writing postfix macros that apply to any type.
+This RFC provides a means to implement that subset of postfix macros that apply to any type, enabling a wide range of language experimentation (particularly in readability and usability) that has previously required changes to the language itself.

 # Rationale and alternatives
 [alternatives]: #alternatives